SpecCLIP: Aligning and Translating Spectroscopic Measurements for Stars: Discussion

+In Table~\ref{tab:compare_updated}, we present the SBI results for several parameters ($T_{\rm eff}$, $\log g$, $v_{r}$, and asteroseismic parameters) that demonstrate the benefits of adopting SBI.
+For parameters showing relatively clear differences between NSF and MAF, we include results from both; for those exhibiting visually biased predictions in one of the two SBI methods, we conservatively report only the other.
+For parameters modeled by both methods (e.g., $T_{\rm eff}$), we observe better performance with NSF, likely due to its higher flexibility in representing non-linear conditional dependencies between spectra and stellar parameters.

-In our experiments with SBI, we observed that applying NSF to projected embeddings led to degraded performance in the low-iron abundance regime ($\mathrm{[Fe/H]} \lesssim -2$).
-Similarly, radial velocity predictions from LAMOST LRS exhibited systematic underestimation of the absolute value at large radial velocities; a similar issue broadly discussed in machine learning-based estimators \citep{2024arXiv241205806T}.
+In our additional experiments, we observed that applying NSF to projected embeddings led to degraded performance in the low-iron abundance regime ($\mathrm{[Fe/H]} \lesssim -1.5$).
+Similarly, LAMOST LRS radial velocity predictions exhibited a systematic underestimation of the absolute value at large radial velocities; a similar issue is widely discussed in machine learning-based estimators \citep{2024arXiv241205806T}.
 Interestingly, replacing NSF with MAF eliminated these issues.

+These results suggest that NSF is more expressive than MAF, this increased expressiveness can adversely affect performance in our applications when modeling distributions near parameter-space boundaries.
+A likely explanation is that the spline transformations used in NSF, while highly flexible within their domain, become problematic in sparsely sampled boundary regions.
+Specifically, NSF employs rational–quadratic splines over a finite interval (default: \(\pm 3\sigma\) in standardized space), with linear tail transformations beyond this range.

+In astrophysical parameter spaces where extreme values (\([\mathrm{Fe/H}] \lesssim -1.5\), \(|v_{\mathrm{rad}}| \gtrsim 150\,\mathrm{km\,s^{-1}})\) represent several percent of the population, these linear tails systematically mis-model the true distribution shape.
+Furthermore, the flexibility of spline binning can lead to overfitting in regions with sparse training coverage, where bin allocation becomes poorly constrained.

-This suggests that MAF better models distributions near the parameter-space boundaries for these datasets.
-The contrasting performance between NSF and MAF highlights the importance of model choice in SBI, and motivates further investigation into the characteristics of these flows in astrophysical contexts.
+In contrast, MAF's simpler affine transformations naturally extend over the full unbounded support of the distribution with stable linear extrapolation, providing more robust behavior at distribution boundaries despite lower overall expressiveness.
+The contrasting performance between NSF and MAF highlights the importance of matching normalizing flow architecture to the characteristics of astrophysical parameter distributions, and motivates further investigation of boundary-aware flow designs for simulation-based inference in astronomy.